kbase/kb_sdk/doc/kb_sdk_local_test_module.md

 #### 5B.
 Build tests of your methods

-Edit the local test config file (`test_local/test.cfg`) with a KBase user account name and password (note that this directory is in .gitignore so will not be copied):
+Edit the local test config file (`test_local/test.cfg`) with a KBase user account name and password (note that this directory is in .gitignore so will not be copied to github.
+You're safe!):

     test_user = TEST_USER_NAME
     test_password = TEST_PASSWORD